 Citrus fruits like lemons, oranges and grapefruits are natural anti-inflammatory foods as well.
 Pineapple is another great fruit that fights inflammation.
 These fruits are delicious and best of all, they’re so easy to find at most grocery stores.
 They come in their own packaging and there’s not much to do other than enjoy!

 Add some fresh lemon juice to water in the morning.
 Sprinkle lemon over your salads, add a wedge to iced tea, or squeeze it over broccoli.
 Grapefruit segments go great with avocado–my favorite salad is grapefruit, avocado and walnuts over field greens.
 Pineapple is great in fruit salads, or sliced on its own.
-As for oranges, clementines and other peel and go citrus–just enjoy it!
+As for oranges, clementines and other peel and go citrus–just enjoy it, I actually drink a juice with all of these ingredients very often, you can check out orangina here!

 6. Fermented Foods